f1redf0x/exvirion-web/content/posts/evil_is_a_skill_issue.md

 # The Solution was Technical

 So, taking our same political system and throwing it back into the late 1800's, we see that it was just as ineffective then as it is now.
 So is that it then?
-Did we just embrace the evil, exploit some societal underclass, and throw human suffering at the manure.
+Did we just embrace the evil, exploit some societal underclass, and throw human suffering at the manure?
 We certainly did for a while.
 The article mentioned committees and contractors...
 Everything I just described.
 So did New York become a mountain of feces?

 No. The problem went away in 5 years.
 We switched from horses to cars.